 Spinach

-Zinc isn’t exactly the most talked-about nutrient.
+Zinc isn’t the most talked-about nutrient.
 But actually, it’s one of the most studied treatments for acne and other inflammatory skin conditions, from eczema to rosacea.

 51. Oysters